TylerAuer/blog/content/tools-for-beginner-programmers.md

 ## Pock (if your Mac has a Touch Bar)

-If you've got a Touch Bar, you probably find it to be (mostly) useless.
+If you've got a Touch Bar, you probably find it to be useless.
 [Pock](https://pock.dev/) is a free app that lets you customize your Touch Bar and make it useful.